-- IP address, protocol and port used to reach the managed CPE device. - Supported codecs and order of preference (currently G.711MU is the only audio codec supported by Consolidated Communications). - DID numbers. - All IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices (firewalls).
+- SIP Proxy IP address and SIP domain name of the Telnyx SIP server. - DID numbers. - Supported codecs and order of preference. - Any IP addresses and port numbers used for signaling or media that will need access to the enterprise network through any security devices (firewall).